What is Sports Management?

 - Recognize and understand the broad spectrum of relationships among external forces affecting a sport business and how to respond by aligning company strategies and resources.

-The U.S. Bureau of Labor Statistics projects that employment of public relations specialists, an important role within the sport management world, will increase 15% by 2020.* In addition to public relations, other directions available to you with this degree include:
+The U.S. Bureau of Labor Statistics projects that employment of public relations specialists, an important role within the sport management world, will increase 6% through 2028.
+In addition to public relations, other directions available to you with this degree include:

 - Marketing assistant